This is not about cameras and not about lenses. Well, almost.

 Back to the bicycle.
 A bicycle is not like a car or a watch.
 You can’t impress anybody with a bicycle.
 Unlike a luxury car or watch this is an insider thing.
 No outsider will have any idea about the cost.
 And there is another difference: A Rolex will tell the time just as good as a cheap quartz watch.
 If anything the quartz watch will be more precise.
 But this bike rides completely different compared to a cheap bike.
 It’s stiff, quick and it steers in with great confidence.
 It feels stable and safe even at a decent going 80 km/h.

 So what took me so long to give my bicycle the blog post that it deserves.
 Two things: 1. an encounter in Seoul, Korea last week when I went to a small restaurant when I saw a mountain bike hanging from the ceiling right over the cash counter.
 It was a BMC that belonged to the owner.
 He couldn’t speak English but I showed him a picture of my bicycle on my phone, we shook hands and I took his portrait.
 Here it is: (Sorry for the poor shot even by iPhone standards!).
-2. My bike just got bike from service and it was super clean including the drive train.
+2. My bike just got back from a big service and it was super clean including the drive train.

 All Images are shot the XF 90/2.0 WR on my X Pro-2.
 This is such an amazing lens but I have to confess that I would have liked to have IBIS (in body image stabilisation) because I had difficulties to hold the camera steady enough.
 No big deal regarding sharpness, just make sure that the shutter speed is short enough but more an issue of precise framing.
 I’m mainly a prime shooter but of course I also got spoiled with IS on longer lenses.
 I think I will most likely get the X-H1 at some point just to make this lens and the XF 16-55 WR even more enjoyable to shoot with.